-All art majors in both teaching and non-teaching areas must earn a grade of "C" or better in all art courses.
+All art majors in both teaching and non-teaching areas must earn a grade of "C" or better in all art courses, as well as a 2.5 GPA.
 Students will be required to repeat any art course within the program when the minimum grade of "C" is not achieved.